Upward Plank Pose / Purvottanasana

 - Sit with your legs outstretched in front of you in Dandasana.

-- Place your hands a bit behind your hips with the finger pointing towards the toes and point your feet.
+- Place your hands a little behind your hips with the fingers pointing towards the toes, and point your feet.

-- Stay here for about 5 breaths, then on an exhalation lower the hips back down into Dandasana.
+- Stay here for about 5 breaths, then on an exhalation lower your hips back down into Dandasana.

 - Stretches the front of the shoulders, the chest and the front of the ankles

 - Strengthens the arms, core, legs and back.